Things to do in the summer? is Croatia a good place to vist value wise and stuff to do like swimming?

 Absolutely beautiful place.

-You can catch buses from the bus station to the park and then a ferry to the waterfalls. over 10 years ago
+You can catch buses from the bus station to the park and then a ferry to the waterfalls. about 11 years ago